StructuresComp/dismech-rods/README.md

     cmake -DWITH_MAGNUM=ON ..
     make -j$(nproc)
     ```
-  - For those wishing to customize the rendering settings, users can take a look and adjust the source code in `magnumDERSimulationEnvironment.cpp` accordingly.
+  - For those wishing to customize the rendering settings, users can take a look and adjust the source code in `MagnumSimEnv.cpp` accordingly.
 - [Pybind11](https://github.com/pybind/pybind11)
   - DisMech also offers Python bindings via pybind11.
 Users can either install by source or via `pip install pybind11`.
   Afterward, the bindings can be built as follows: